 What Causes Forgetfulness In Young People?
 6 Reasons You Keep Losing Your Keys, Explained

 Have you been feeling forgetful lately?
 Can you not even remember if you've felt forgetful lately?
 Wait, how did you get here?
 Wait, where are your keys?
 Wait, what were you doing before you started reading this article about what causes memory loss and forgetfulness?
 If you've been on an epic run of forgetting your lunch, forgetting your rent check on the kitchen table, and forgetting that you're getting married this Sunday, it can be easy to assume the worst.
-But if you're not elderly, there's some good news: Even if you're experiencing memory loss in your 20s, the odds are slim that your problems are being caused by the early onset of a neurological problem like dementia or Alzheimer's.
+But if you're not elderly, don't stress out too much just yet: Even if you're experiencing memory loss in your 20s, the odds are slim that your problems are being caused by the early onset of a neurological problem like dementia or Alzheimer's.

 Rather, your memory problems likely stem from "a lack of focus and lack of paying attention," Dr. Douglas Scharre, MD, director of the Division of Cognitive Neurology at The Ohio State University Wexner Medical Center, tells Bustle.
 Everything from anxiety to poor sleep can undermine our ability to focus — and when "the mind is otherwise engaged on other topics, the individual does not pay attention to enough a degree to be able to recall things later on," says Scharre.